Rare tulips grown by Arne Maynard

 Broken or rectified tulips date back to the 17th century, when these flamed and feathered tulips changed hands for incredible prices across the Netherlands, leading to the ‘tulip mania’ that caused a speculative economic bubble in the 1630s.
 Today we know that the feathering is caused by a tulip breaking virus, but at the time it must have seemed like some kind of alchemy when the blooms began to show fine, contrasting flushes and tinged edges.

-Today some of the most perfect examples of these tulips are grown by members of the Wakefield and North of England Tulip Society.
+Today some of the most perfect examples of these rare tulips are grown by members of the Wakefield and North of England Tulip Society.
 Their tulips aren’t for sale, but in the true tradition of English Florists’ Societies, members cultivate and share bulbs among themselves.
 Some have been given to Hortus Bulborum in the Netherlands, which has increased stocks sufficiently to enable a few companies to offer a limited number for sale.
 It’s these commercially produced ones I have grown, and although they’d never make the standards of the Society’s show bench, they are still glorious and timeless beauties.
 See below for more examples.

 Tulip ‘Absalon’ (1780), Tulip ‘Insulinde’ (1914), Tulip ‘Gloria Nigrorum’ (1837)